What is private fostering?

 - Overseas children at boarding school who do not return home during the holidays and stay with a host family in the UK

-Slough Children First will respond to all notifications by visiting the private fostering placement and speaking to the child or young person alone and completing an assessment regarding the suitability of the private fostering within 7 days of the notification.
-All private foster carers and other members of the household over 16 years old must consent to a DBS check.
+Slough Children First will visit the home of the people asked to look after the child, will speak to the child or young person alone and complete a suitability assessment within 7 days.
+All private foster carers and other members of the household over 16 years old will also be asked to complete a DBS check if they do not have one already.

-If the initial assessment and checks are satisfactory, then a social worker will visit every six weeks during the first year to check that the child or young person’s needs are met with additional visits if deemed necessary.
+If the initial assessment and checks are satisfactory, then someone will visit the privately fostered child every six weeks to check that the child or young person’s needs are met with additional visits if deemed necessary.
 If the arrangement lasts more than 12 months in subsequent years, the visits will be at least three monthly with additional visits if deemed necessary.